beckspark/applicationGeneratorSCCF/README.md

 - Writing out docstrings & documentation so other people can make heads or tails of my logic & the purpose of everything.

 - Finish the module for processing vision applications specifically.

+- Finish module for applicants that are denied, similar to the letter-creation approach in hearing_app & dental_app.